-Capital project proposal process: The Capital Budget (Resolution A or "Reso A") planning process (Appendix H.6 [A233]) also shows how the College makes decisions about facilities aligned with the strategic plan, in this case, with regard to capital improvement or enhancement projects funded through grants to QC from the Queens Borough President or the New York City Council (Reso A projects).
-Reso A capital grants range from \$200,000 to \$3,000,000.
-These grants provide funding for essential enhancements and upgrades to our facilities that are not supported by the capital budget provided by the State.
-(Recent Reso A projects at QC are listed in the Appendix H.4 [A234] and Appendix F.99 [A235]).
+Decisions related to capital improvement or enhancement projects funded through grants to QC from the Queens Borough President or the New York City Council (Reso A projects) are also guided by the College's strategic plan.
+These grants, which can range from \$200,000 to \$3,000,000, provide funding for essential enhancements and upgrades to our facilities that are not supported by the capital budget from the State.

-There was general agreement among the campus constituents that the College needed a more comprehensive and deeper understanding of facility needs in order to make decisions about spending Reso A funds.
-Thus, the Reso A request process was revised to require written justification for proposed projects.
-Requests for Reso A projects are reviewed by the Provost for academic-related projects and by the AVP for Facilities Planning and Operations and the members of the Cabinet before being sent to the President.
-The President reviews the projects with the AVP for Governmental and External Affairs to ensure that they align with the interests of the Borough President and the members of the NYC Council from Queens.
-An example of a recent request by the FNES Department is provided in Appendix H.5 [A236] for which the department was requesting facilities improvements to support curricular changes connected to the requirements of professional accreditors.
+There was general agreement among campus constituents that the College needed a more comprehensive and deeper understanding of facility needs in order to make decisions about spending Reso A funds.
+Thus, the Reso A request process was revised to require written justification for proposed projects to show alignment with one or more strategic goals (Appendix H.4).
+Requests for Reso A projects are reviewed by the Provost for academic-related projects and by the Assistant Vice President for Facilities Planning and Operations and the members of the Cabinet before being sent to the President.
+The President reviews the projects with the Assistant Vice President for Governmental and External Affairs to ensure that they align with the interests of the Borough President and the members of the New York City Council from Queens in addition to strategic priorities.
+An example of a recent request by the FNES Department is provided in Appendix H.5 for which the department was requesting facilities improvements to support curricular changes connected to the requirements of professional accreditors.
+Recent Reso A projects at QC are listed in Appendices H.6 and F.9).